Aish-p/Firecrawl-Web-Api/README.md

-# 🔥 Firecrawl Web API – Extract smarter, faster, and better!
+# WebScraperAPI 🔥 – Extract smarter, faster, and better!

-Turn ANY website into an API using Firecrawl and Streamlit! 🚀
+WebScraperAPI is a powerful web application that transforms any website into structured data using the Firecrawl API.
+It provides an intuitive interface for extracting specific information from websites and converting it into structured formats like JSON and CSV.

-## 🏆 Features
+## Features

-* Extract structured data from any webpage
+- 🌐 Extract data from any website URL
-* Define a custom schema for data extraction
+- 📊 Custom schema builder for structured data extraction
-* Interactive chat interface for querying website content
-* Beautiful, responsive UI built with Streamlit
-* Supports real-time data streaming for a smooth experience
+- 💬 Natural language interface for data queries
+- ⬇️ Export data in JSON and CSV formats
+- 🔄 Real-time data streaming
+- 🎯 Support for multiple data types (string, boolean, integer, float)

 ## ⚡ Quick Start